-How to Pick the Right Sales Price For Your Home
+How to Pick the Right Selling Price for Your Home

-Not every seller realizes how to price a home correctly and some study only the homes that are for sale.
+Not every seller realizes how to price a home correctly.
 Picking the right sales price requires expertise, and it's also an art in many ways.
-That's why relying on the advice from a busy real estate agent can be invaluable, especially if your agent keeps a finger on the pulse of the market.
+That's why relying on the advice of a real estate agent who keeps a finger on the pulse of the market can be invaluable.

-People, by nature, seem to remember the price of a home when a home comes on the market, but they might not know the price of the home when it sells.
-You can go to websites such as Zillow.com to find out the sold prices or ask an agent to provide them to you.
+People seem to remember the price of a home when a home comes on the market, but they might not know the price of the home when it sells.
+You can go to websites such as Zillow.com to find out the sold prices or ask an agent to provide comparable sale prices to you.
 But only prices within the past 3 months should be used, if at all possible.
 Don't use last year's prices.

 A seller once told me his home was worth more money because he had replaced all of the exterior sidings with redwood.
 When did he do that?
 Oh, 22 years ago.
-According to Home Remodeling Magazine, very few home improvements return 100% of the investment, and that percentage of return declines as the years go by.
+Very few home improvements return 100% of the investment, and that percentage of return declines over time.

 Home improvements or upgrades in a brand new home are also subject to personal taste.
-Those granite tiled counters might be worth nothing to the next buyer who may prefer to rip them out and install quartz slab instead.
+Those granite-tiled counters might be worth nothing to the next buyer who will rip them out and install quartz slab instead.
 Remember the hunter green phase from the early 1990s or the orange shag carpeting from the 1970s?
-Ack.